pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I might go to the gym everyday next week.  (possibility)
 * I must go to the gym because it's good for my health.(possibility)

----

-Ana: When did you go home?

-Bob:I went home at 5.

----

-Ana: Where have you gone?

-Bob: I have gone to my mother's to help her.
-I have gone to my mother's home to help her.

----
 ## grab grabbed (reg)~to hold
 * When I saw the money flying out of the ATM, I grabbed as much as I could and ran!